 His research has been pivotal in bringing attention to the various societal, cultural and personal influences that shape all of us over the life-course in navigating the construction of ‘self’.

+For millions of women, not sleeping during their menopause transition, sends them spiraling into more health chaos as they age.
 Sleep is the foundation for our healthy ageing.
-However, for millions of women around the world, not sleeping during their menopause transition, sends them spiraling into more health chaos as they age.

-Not sleeping leads to ongoing inflammation in our muscles, joints, pancreas and heart.
+Not sleeping due to insomnia leads to ongoing inflammation in our muscles, joints, pancreas and heart.
 It’s partly why women end up with sore joints, aching muscles, more hot flushes and feeling bad tempered too.